How can social media managers do their Instagram scheduling better in less time?

 Wait, what?
 You can schedule an Instagram report to be ready when you want it?

-With the tool’s new Power Reports, you can automatically scheduled reports let you create reports to be emailed weekly or monthly.
+With the tool’s new Power Reports, you can automatically schedule reports and them emailed weekly or monthly.

 This is a super-useful feature for busy agencies that want all the reports ready to send to clients on a set day each week or month.
 Scheduled reports is just one of the advanced reporting features of Power Reports.